mercadopago/devsite-docs/guides/online-payments/checkout-api/advanced-integration.en.md

 ## Cancellations and refunds

 ----[mla, mlm, mco, mlu, mlb, mlc]----
 Cancellations occur when a cash payment is not completed before the expiration date, and the seller decides to cancel it.
-And refunds occur when the payment is made, but the seller decides to cancel it, partially or entirely.
+Refunds occur when the payment is made, but the seller decides to cancel it, partially or entirely.
 ------------

 ----[mpe]----
 Cancellations occur when a cash payment is not completed before the expiration date, and the seller decides to cancel it.
-And refunds occur when the payment is made, but the seller decides to cancel it entirely.
+Refunds occur when the payment is made, but the seller decides to cancel it entirely.
 ------------

 For more information, check the [Refunds and Cancellations section](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/manage-account/account/cancellations-and-refunds).